George King Hunter: World War I

 Hunter was promoted to temporary brigadier general on August 5, 1917, and was assigned to command the 164th Depot Brigade at Camp Funston, Kansas, where he remained until October.
 From November to December 1917, Hunter was assigned as president of the court-martial for the trial of Black soldiers who were accused of participating in the Houston riot of 1917.
 In three courts-martial, 19 soldiers received the death penalty and 41 were sentenced to life imprisonment.

 From December 1917 to February 1918, Hunter was assigned to Camp Greene, North Carolina, where he commanded the 6th Infantry Brigade.
 Hunter was retired as a colonel on February 4, 1918, but requested recall to active duty for continued wartime service.
 He was then assigned to command the post at Jefferson Barracks, Missouri.
 Hunter remained at Jefferson Barracks until the end of the war, and retired again in July 1919.

 Retirement and death

 In retirement, Hunter was a resident of Cleveland, Ohio.
 He was active in several legacy societies and veterans organizations, including the Military Order of the Loyal Legion of the United States, Military Order of Foreign Wars, Military Order of the Carabao, and Sons of the American Revolution.

+In 1930, the U.S. Congress enacted legislation allowing the general officers of World War I to retire at their highest rank, and Hunter was promoted to brigadier general on the retired list.
 His wife and he later moved to New York City's Fifth Avenue Hotel, where Hunter died on February 2, 1940.
 He was buried at Arlington National Cemetery.